 Last but not least I’m working out the schedule for our family’s days.
-When we know what to expect in the coming time it’s easier to handle the right now.
-That way I’m not worried about making sure that bill gets paid, or kiddo gets to his doctor’s appointment on time etc.
+When we know what to expect in the coming time it’s easier to handle them right now.
+That way I’m not worried about making sure that the bill gets paid, or kiddo gets to his doctor’s appointment on time, etc.

 Preventing Mommy Burnout

 It’s easy to attribute most of the symptoms of Mommy Burnout or any kind of burnout to something else.
 So when things are starting to feel off, or you don’t feel like yourself any more reach out.
 The BEST way to prevent total burn out is to know the early signs and do what you need to for yourself to get back to feeling like you.

 Motherhood is a new and exciting chapter in our lives, and YES many things will change, including who we are and how we define ourselves.
 But that doesn’t mean we lose ourselves entirely, the core of who we are and who we believe we are is still the same.

 I hope you never have to deal with this yourself, and that you find much joy in your life.
 Please be gentle with yourself, and persist in taking care of you!
 You are worth it.